Geal/langsec-2017-Writing-Parsers-Like-it-is-2017/slides.md

 # Conclusion

 - It's 2017, it's time to do better
+    - C is not good for parsers
+    - Replacing critical functions is pragmatic and easy
 - We need reference parsers
     - Secure
     - For use in multiple projects